strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ##### Upgrading metadata version

 When upgrading the metadata version, the operator will validate the desired version and check if it is expected to work with the used Kafka version (e.g. is not higher than `metadata.version` supported by the Kafka version).
-If it passes the validation, Kafka Admin API will be used to upgrade the metadata.
+If it passes the validation, the Kafka Admin API will be used to upgrade the metadata.
-If the validation fails, the existing metadata version will be used and the error will be raised in log and in the `.status` section of the Kafka CR.
+If the validation fails, the existing metadata version will be used and an error will be raised in the log and in the `.status` section of the Kafka CR.

 ##### Downgrading metadata version

 When downgrading the `metadata.version` in Kafka, the operator will always try to do a _safe_ downgrade only.
-And if the safe downgrade fails, it will report an error (in log and in `.status` section of the Kafka CR) and continue reconciliation without changing the metadata version.
+And if the safe downgrade fails, it will report an error (in the log and in the `.status` section of the Kafka CR) and continue reconciliation without changing the metadata version.

 In case the safe downgrade is not supported, an _unsafe_ downgrade can be attempted (as explained in one of the earlier sections, the _unsafe_ downgrade is not implemented in current Kafka versions, but it is planned to be supported in the future).
 Unsafe upgrade might result in metadata loss that might cause various problems to the Kafka cluster.